gvwilson/sensibleadventures/litany/story.md

 (for he would always think of himself that way) shouldered his pack.
-The food and water in the old woman's cave had been carefully packed for travel, almost as if she had been expecting him.
+The food and water in the old woman's cave had been carefully packed for travel, as if she had been expecting him.
-The box of gemstones that had been waiting on the shelf beside them would let him hire an army and take back the throne–or buy an airship and find out what lay beyond the sulfurous sea.
+The box of gemstones on the shelf beside them would let him hire an army and take back the throne–or buy an airship and find out what lay beyond the sulfurous sea.
-Maybe he would find answers there.
+Maybe there would be answers there.
 Maybe there would just be more stories.*

 *He looked up at the orange sun,